 When taken by mouth, echinacea may cause temporary numbing and tingling on the tongue.

 Despite concerns that echinacea may be unsafe for pregnant or breastfeeding women, evidence suggests that the use of echinacea during pregnancy does not increase the risk of birth defects or other pregnancy related health problems.
-Although not enough research has been done to determine echinacea's safety for pregnancy or breastfeeding, it's advisable to avoid use during pregnancy or breastfeeding until more conclusive studies are conducted.
+More research is needed.
+In the meantime, avoid using Echinacea during pregnancy or breastfeeding until more conclusive studies are conducted.

-Auerbach: Auerbach Wilderness Medicine, 5th ed.
-Philadelphia, PA: Mosby Elseivier Inc., 2007.
+Auerbach: Auerbach Wilderness Medicine.
+5th ed.
+Philadelphia, PA: Elsevier Mosby; 2007.